jjcoggin/thingbroker-jquery-plugin/README.md

 ## CLIENT-TO-CLIENT SOLUTION

 Mollie is moving content from one web-browser (her mobile) to another web-browser (the one running a large display application), often both applications are developed in different languages (ruby, php, java) and connecting them together requires server-dependent hooks and listeners.
-By taking the mental model literally we propose exposing web-clients to each other through a single third party service, i.e. the Magic Broker, without the need of server-dependent modifications.
+By taking the mental model literally we propose exposing web-clients to each other through a single third party service without the need of server-dependent modifications.
 This allows for ANY web-browser, service, or application to modify and access shared data seamingless and to make development of small applications a snap.

+## DEPENDENCIES

+The current plugin depends on the Thing Broker (https://github.com/magic-liam/thingbroker).
+You can run a self version of the broker on your local machine, or use the provided testing version available at http://kimberly.magic.ubc.ca/thingbroker-web.
+Downloading this project and running the examples will work out of the box, as the testing version of the Thing Broker is the default backend for this plugin.

 ## SECURITY CONCERNS AND SCALABILITY